 Telemetry

-Crewship sends anonymous crash reports to help the maintainer diagnose bugs in the v0.1 beta.
-This page covers what is sent, how to opt out, and how to redirect crash data to your own Sentry project.This guide is about crash reporting (the
+Crewship can send anonymous crash reports to help the maintainer diagnose bugs.
+This page covers the default for your build, the onboarding consent step, what is sent, how to opt in/out, and how to redirect crash data to your own Sentry project.This guide is about crash reporting (the

 crewship telemetry